chrisb09/firecord/README.md

 - **Multi-Platform Support**: Works across different machines or multiple processes on the same machine
 - **Platform Integration**: Native support for Minecraft servers (Spigot/Paper/Velocity) plus standalone mode
 - **Lazy Loading**: Objects and their reference graphs are loaded on-demand from Redis
-- **Experimental Prototype**: Research-focused implementation exploring DSM concepts in Java
+- **Experimental Prototype**: Research-focused implementation exploring virtual distributed object memory concepts in Java

 ## How It Works

-Firecord implements a **Distributed Shared Memory (DSM)** architecture that simulates shared memory across multiple nodes:
+Firecord implements a **Virtual distributed object memory** architecture that simulates shared object space across multiple nodes:

 ### Architecture Overview

-1. **Virtual Shared Address Space**: Redis serves as the coherent shared storage that all nodes can access, acting as the "memory" in a distributed system
+1. **Virtual Shared Object Space**: Redis serves as the coherent shared storage that all nodes can access, acting as the "object store" in a distributed system
 2. **Message Passing for Coherence**: Redis Pub/Sub channels maintain cache coherence through invalidation-based protocols
 3. **Transparent Access**: Applications interact with `AbstractData` objects as if they were local, while the system handles distributed synchronization
 4. **AspectJ Interception**: Bytecode weaving intercepts field assignments to detect and broadcast changes